Canon 800D vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and D500 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Nikon D500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.